P0473 Engine Trouble Code

 P0473 OBD-II Diagnostic Powertrain (P) Trouble Code DescriptionP0473 OBD-II Trouble Code The Exhaust Back Pressure (EBP) sensor is a variable capacitance sensor that, when supplied with a 5-volt reference signal from the Engine Control Module ( P0473 code.

-Reason For P0473 CodeThe reason of P0473 OBD-II Engine Trouble Code is O2 Sensor Heater Circuit Malfunction.
+Main reason For P0473 CodeThe reason of P0473 OBD-II Engine Trouble Code is O2 Sensor Heater Circuit Malfunction.

 P0473 DTC reports a sensor fault, replacement of the sensor is unlikely to resolve the underlying problem.
 The fault is most likely to be caused by the systems that the sensor is monitoring, but might even be caused by the wiring to the sensor itself.